Fábio Pillar

 Fábio Silva Pillar (born 9 April 1986 in Porto Alegre), also known as Fábio Dutra Pillar e Silva, is a Brazilian sailor who competes in the two-person dinghy (470) class.
 He was a member of the Brazilian sailing team at the 2008 Summer Olympics in Beijing, finishing seventeenth along with his partner Samuel Albrecht in the 470 regatta.
-Throughout his sailing career, Pillar trains full-time at Clube dos Jangadeiros in his native Pôrto Alegre under the tutelage of head coach Paulo Ribeiro.
+Throughout his sailing career, Pillar trains full-time at Clube dos Jangadeiros in his native Porto Alegre under the tutelage of head coach Paulo Ribeiro.